JanWilczek/wolf-sound-blog/_posts/programming-in-general/2026-03-04-juce-course.md

 The most frequent question I get is, *"How can I learn to develop my own audio plugins?"*

-"Audio plugins" in the question refer to digital audio workstation (DAW) plugins like Ableton Live, Logic Pro, Steinberg Cubase, Reaper, Bitwig, Pro Tools, etc.
+"Audio plugins" in the question refer to plugins for digital audio workstations (DAW), like Ableton Live, Logic Pro, Steinberg Cubase, Reaper, Bitwig, Pro Tools, etc.

-Audio plugins are "shared libraries" that you can load in digital audio workstations (DAWs) to generate sound (sound synthesizers) or add audio effects (reverb, EQ, compression, distortion, etc.).
+Audio plugins are "shared libraries" that you can load in a DAW to generate sound (sound synthesizers) or add audio effects (reverb, EQ, compression, distortion, etc.).

 Most audio plugins on the market are created in C++ using the JUCE C++ framework; it has become the de facto industry standard.